 Trying to land a new job can be difficult, even during the best of times.

-If you have recently owned a business and are now trying to reenter the work force, you know what we mean.
+If you have recently been self-employed and owned a business and are now trying to reenter the workforce, you know what we mean.

-Writing a resume when you have owned your own company can be even more difficult, but resume tips from an expert can make life much easier!
+Writing a resume when you have worked in an entrepreneurial venture or owned your own company can be difficult, but these resume tips can make life much easier!

 If you hope to land a job after owning your own business, there is something you should know:

 Many employers will be wary of hiring you after you’ve run your own business because they believe you won’t want to listen to or take orders from someone else.
-It’s a real concern and one which you’ll encounter until you get that first post- “I owned my own company” job.
+It’s a real concern and one which you’ll encounter until you get that first new job.

 So, how do you land a job after you’ve been your own boss?